Enter password to view case study

 The downstream effects were real: slow onboarding, inconsistent setups, duplicate records, and support teams spending significant time just locating the right data before they could actually solve a problem.

 I was the only designer on this project for its entire lifespan.
-That meant working directly with product and engineering from the initial concept through launch and then years of continued iteration as new capabilities — new tabs, new flows, new tools from other teams — were integrated into COAT.
+That meant working directly with product and engineering from the initial concept through launch, and then years of continued iteration as new capabilities, new tabs, new flows, and new tools from other teams were integrated into COAT.

 Because COAT is a host for other teams’ tooling (Common Org, Common User/Bridge, Connected Customer, Common Vehicle Inventory), a big part of my work was establishing patterns and standards that each adopting team could build within.
 Designing the system, not just the screens.